Promote Health. Prevent Cancer.

 Healthy Living Classes

-A free eight-week program aimed at empowering participants to make and maintain changes in diet, physical activity and exposures.
+A free eight-week virtual program aimed at empowering participants to make and maintain changes in diet, physical activity and exposures.
 These lifestyle changes lower the risk of cancer and other chronic diseases, while increasing overall health.

 Each class combines 45 minutes of nutrition education with 30 minutes of exercise.